Team Conversations About Internal Controls

 All employees of the University are responsible for managing internal controls.
 Tier 3 Leaders are specifically responsible for ensuring that internal controls are established, properly documented, and maintained in each organization.
 CFO 400 – Fiscal Responsibility for UF Leaders is recommended for Tier 3 leaders and their teams developing or reviewing their monthly reconciliation process (a KEY internal control).

-Please contact the University Controller’s Office with questions or if you would like assistance in starting a conversation about the Internal Controls in your unit.
+Please contact Internal Controls & Quality Assurance with questions or if you would like assistance in starting a conversation about the internal controls in your unit.
 For suggestions of discussion questions, please e-mail email@example.com.